 rainbowstream --proxy-host localhost --proxy-port 1337 --proxy-type HTTP # or using the short form: rainbowstream -ph localhost -pp 1337 -pt HTTP

-Both --proxy-port and --proxy-type can be omitted.
-In this case default proxy port 8080 and default proxy type SOCKS5 are used.
+--proxy-type can be omitted.
+In this case default

 While your personal stream is continued, you are also ready to tweet, search, reply, retweet… directly from console.
 Simply type “h” and hit the Enter key to see the help.